Date: Saturday 14th August 2021

 For those that struggle with map reading, there will be descriptions of each (these descriptions are intended for recce use only).

-Last year (our 1st year) was pretty much a 'template' event to see if the event was viable and to test out the route, car parking, permissions etc. We found some 'niggles' that we'll fix this year - more car parking at changeover points and arrangements to manage spectators at pinch points.
-We will also have chip timing for each leg this year - so each runner will wear a race number and chip.
+We have now managed to eliminate any 'niggles' that cropped up in the first two years.
+We have special car parking arrangements for all participants and supporters - please use these and do not park in an adhoc manner as this puts the event in jeopardy.
+We have chip timing for each leg - so each runner will wear a race number and chip.
 In addition to trophies being awarded to each team, each winning team member will receive a special winners medal and each male and female leg winner will receive a prize.

 Team members do not need to be from the same running club or even members of a running club.